dj1411/HabitChart/www/quality/test_funational.md

     - If the goal is to reduce:
         - values in order of decrement should be displayed
         - there should be some data in the increment phase also
+- in the textbox only number should be allowed to enter
-- clicking pre-filled data should close the modal
+- Clicking submit/enter on invalid data should stay on the modal
+- Clicking submit/enter should submit the number entered in textbox
+- clicking pre-filled data:
+    - fill the textbox with the data
+    - submit
 - test with different data sets
     - no data
     - 1 day data